Welcome To The Divide

 this written sacrament of still-living truths, despite those desecrated vessels

-which were so thoroughly purged to be proffered as embodied pieces of purifying
+that were so thoroughly purged to be proffered as embodied pieces of purifying

 prayers for you.
 Offer unto this tome only the godly grace to serve the